5 highly unusual Australian native plants for your garden - Minimalist Gardener

 What makes it unusual

-Triggerplants don’t just sit there looking pretty — they move.
+Triggerplants do not just sit there looking pretty — they move.
 Each flower contains a spring-loaded column that snaps forward when an insect lands, dusting it with pollen in a split second.
-It’s one of the fastest plant movements in the world, hidden inside an otherwise delicate pink bloom.
+It is one of the fastest plant movements in the world, hidden inside an otherwise delicate pink bloom.

 How to grow it